 6. The world champion of recognizing wine by smell.
-Richard Juhlin was able to recognize 43 wines out of 50.
-For comparison – second place was only able to recognize 4 of them.
+Richard Juhlin was able to recognize 43 wines out of 50 for comparison – second place was only able to recognize 4 of them.

 7. Does wine taste better with age?
 If you have an expensive bottle of wine it will get better with age.
-In this case, expensive equals a better quality of wine.
+In this case, expensive equals a better quality of the wine.
 A less expensive bottle of wine will be just that and it will never get better with age.

 8. Can you tell if a wine is good by smelling the cork?
 No, you can’t, smelling the cork will tell you nothing.
 Smell the wine itself and taste it.
-Tasting is always the best way to know if a wine or food is what you want.
+Tasting is always the best way to know if a glass of wine or food is what you want.

 9. Learn To Speak ‘Sommelier’ As a rule of thumb, sommeliers have a handful of phrases they use when describing wine.
 Knowing them – and even better understanding them – is always going to come in handy.
-A complex is a wine that unfolds many different flavours as you drink.
+A complex is a wine that unfolds many different flavors as you drink.
 Crisp describes a fresh and often acidic wine on the palette.
-Dense means it is concentrated in flavour and aroma.
+Dense means it is concentrated in flavor and aroma.
 Elegant means light and well-balanced.
 Flamboyant means fruity.
 Opulent means rich and bold.